-The Philips Avent DECT SCD570/10 is a nice quality monitor that has great sound clarity, a longer battery life, and a respectable range that will work for most families.
+The Philips Avent DECT SCD570/10 is a nice quality monitor that has great sound clarity, a longer battery life, and a respectable range that most parents would be happy with.
 This monitor has some nice features parents will love like two-way talk to baby, a remote nightlight, and lullaby.
 It comes with a handy lanyard and mic sensitivity adjustment to help keep the monitor quiet.
 On the downside, this unit is the most expensive option we tested and some parents may find the features harder to set and use than simpler options.
 The DECT SCD570/10 also lacks sound activation a feature we think is important for light sleepers.
 Depending on your goals and needs, however, we think it is a good option for parents looking for a higher-end product with great sound.

 Philips is a Netherlands company with a focus on health technology and improving healthy living.
-In 1891, Gerald Philips and his father Frederik Philips started the Philips company making incandescent lamps and small electrical products.
+In 1891, Gerald Philips and his father Frederik Philips started manufacturing incandescent lamps and small electrical products, later naming the company Philips.
 Gerald's brother joined the company and it became the leading maker of light bulbs.
 Over time Philips expanded into other electronics.

 For two-way communication the sound baby hears is the sound was a little hollow and quiet.
 We aren't sure the baby will be able to tell what you are saying, but at least it isn't a scary or robotic sound.